TEAR-ERC/tandem/docs/getting-started/installation.rst

 SuperMUC-NG installation
 ------------------------

-SuperMUC-NG modules have been installed with spack, but the version is too old and does not know natively how to compile tandem.
-We then need to add it using a repository:
+The software stack on SuperMUC-NG has been installed with spack.
+Yet, spack on SuperMUC-NG is not recent enough to natively know how to compile tandem.
+The recipe for compiling spack should then be added from a repository:

 .. code-block:: bash